What in the world is a SPIFF?!

 Literally speaking, a spiff is an informal American word that means something or someone that looks stylish, attractive, or pleasing.
 A black leather jacket on a casual dinner, for instance.
 But we don’t talk about style.
 We talk about sales, right?

 Well, there’s a SPIFF in sales, too.
-All caps, and an acronym for Sales Performance Incentive Funds.
+The acronym SPIFF meaning Sales Performance Incentive Funds.
 Just imagine that black leather jacket, and you, as a salesperson, make it look so spiffy (the literal one) that someone purchases it; hence you make a sale, earning yourself a SPIFF.
 I other words, you get an incentive for closing a sale of that spiffy jacket!

 Okay, let’s break it down a little more.
 A SPIFF is typically something that companies and brands pay to their sales reps when they perform well at their job.
 It isn’t a part of a basic salary, which everyone gets.
 Instead, a SPIFF is something that companies award individually to their sales reps provided they perform exceptionally well at closings, or are able to book a demo or succeed at pretty much any other profitable activity that involves profitable sales.